OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 ## Graphs are Matrices and Matrices are Graphs

-The key idea is that graphs and matricies are conceptuals reflections of each other, an idea understood now for hundreds of years.
+The key idea is that graphs and matrices are conceptual reflections of each other, an idea understood now for hundreds of years.
 Creating a Graph in OneSparse is the same as creating a matrix.